 - A 2013 evaluation of the research concluded that electromyographic (EMG) biofeedback, in which people are taught to control and reduce muscle tension, helped to reduce fibromyalgia pain, at least for short periods of time.
-However, EMG biofeedback did not affect sleep problems, depression, fatigue, or health-related quality of life in people with fibromyalgia, and its long-term effects have not been established.
+However, EMG biofeedback didn't affect sleep problems, depression, fatigue, or health-related quality of life in people with fibromyalgia, and its long-term effects haven't been established.

 - Biofeedback.
 Biofeedback has been studied for both tension headaches and migraines.

-- An evaluation of high-quality studies concluded that there is conflicting evidence about whether biofeedback can relieve tension headaches.
+- An evaluation of high-quality studies concluded that there's conflicting evidence about whether biofeedback can relieve tension headaches.

 - Studies have shown decreases in the frequency of migraines in people who were using biofeedback.
-However, it is unclear whether biofeedback is better than a placebo.
+However, it's unclear whether biofeedback is better than a placebo.